vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 meal and one about two hours after my first meal.
 Both the readings showed low hydrogen fermentation and no methane fermentation.

+### Fifty-five days later (2024-09-11)

+#### Notes added the next day (around 6 PM)

+This was a typical day, with slight discomfort below the belly button during the late morning / early afternoon, and a little bit in the evening.
+Overall, it was a day of reasonably high energy.

+I got a high hydrogen fermentation score on the FoodMarble Aire 2 in the evening.

+### Fifty-six days later (2024-09-12)

+#### Notes added around 6 PM

+This was a typical day, with slight discomfort below the belly button during the late morning / early afternoon.

 ## Current learnings

 I was updating [best practices around abdominal